dennislapchenko/packer-plugin-ionoscloud/.web-docs/components/builder/builder/README.md

 - `password` (string) - IONOS password.
 This can be specified via environment variable `IONOS_PASSWORD`, if provided.
-The value defined in the config has precedence over environemnt variable.
+The value defined in the config has precedence over environemnt variable. *either username and password or token*

 - `username` (string) - IONOS username.
 This can be specified via environment variable `IONOS_USERNAME`, if provided.
+The value defined in the config has precedence over environemnt variable. *either username and password or token*

-The value defined in the config has precedence over environemnt variable.
+- `token` (string) - IONOS token.
+This can be specified via environment variable `IONOS_TOKEN`, if provided.
+The value defined in the config has precedence over environemnt variable. *either username and password or token*

 - `ssh_username` (string) - SSH username to use to connect to the instance, *must use `root`*.